iamelevich/mei-cat/libs/mei-transformer/scripts/README.md

+# MEI Schema Generation Scripts

+This directory contains scripts for managing and generating MEI (Music Encoding Initiative) schema files.

+## Scripts Overview

-# MEI Module Management Script
+### 1. Module Management Script (`manage-modules.ts`)

-This script automates the management of MEI (Music Encoding Initiative) modules in the meiTypeValibot directory.
+This script automates the management of MEI modules in the meiTypeValibot directory.

-## What it does
+### 2. JSON Definition Generator (`generate-json-def.ts`)

+This script generates JSON definition files from MEI components in a custom format used by other scripts.

+### 3. Valibot Schema Generator (`generate-valibot.ts`)

+This script generates Valibot schema files from MEI component definitions.
+It creates:
+- Element schemas with proper attribute and content model handling
+- Model schemas for MEI model classes
+- Macro schemas for reusable content models
+- Attribute schemas for attribute classes
+- Common schema for standard tag handling
+- Global index file for easy imports

+## Module Management Script

 1. **Scans existing modules**: Gets all current subfolders in the `meiTypeValibot/` directory
 2. **Fetches MEI modules**: Retrieves the complete list of MEI modules from the official documentation (excluding the main MEI module)